boldflight/BibleConverter/test_EPUB/output/gen.md

 [6] The messengers returned to Jacob and said, “We went to your brother Esau.
 He is coming to meet you and has 400 men with him.”
 [7] Jacob was very afraid and upset.
 So he divided the people who were with him into two camps, as well as the flocks, herds, and camels.
 [8] “If Esau attacks one camp,” he thought, “then the other camp will be able to escape.”
-[9] Then Jacob prayed, “O God of my father Abraham, God of my father Isaac, O Lord, you said to me, ‘Return to your land and to your relatives and I will make you prosper.’
+[9] Then Jacob prayed, “O God of my father Abraham, God of my father Isaac, O **Lord**, you said to me, ‘Return to your land and to your relatives and I will make you prosper.’
 [10] I am not worthy of all the faithful love you have shown your servant.
 With only my walking stick I crossed the Jordan, but now I have become two camps.
 [11] Rescue me, I pray, from the hand of my brother Esau, for I am afraid he will come and attack me, as well as the mothers with their children.
 [12] But you said, ‘I will certainly make you prosper and will make your descendants like the sand on the seashore, too numerous to count.’”